The Chase Sapphire Reserve credit card has increased its sign-up bonus to 60,000 points - CNN Underscored

 Both the Chase Sapphire Preferred and Chase Sapphire Reserve are part of Chase’s Ultimate Rewards family of cards.
 You can always redeem Ultimate Rewards points for cash back at a value of 1 cent per point, but you can get much more value for your points by redeeming them in other ways.

-When you redeem Ultimate Rewards points for travel using the Chase travel portal, you’ll get 1.25 cents per point in value with the Sapphire Preferred, and 1.5 cents per point with the Sapphire Reserve.
+When you redeem Ultimate Rewards points for travel using the Chase travel portal, you’ll get 1.25 cents per point in value with the Sapphire Preferred and 1.5 cents per point with the Sapphire Reserve.
 That’s as much as 50% more value versus just using the points for cash back.

 Plus, now through September 30, 2021, you can also use the issuer’s “Pay Yourself Back” tool to redeem your Chase points for purchases made at grocery stores, dining establishments (including delivery and takeout) and home improvement stores.
 You’ll even get the same value for your points this way as you do when you redeem them for travel with Chase.